 Notice to NARA Researchers and FOIA Requesters

 Due to the COVID-19 pandemic and pursuant to guidance received from the Office of Management and Budget (OMB), NARA has adjusted its normal operations to balance the need of completing its mission-critical work while also adhering to the recommended social distancing for the safety of our staff.
 As a result of this re-prioritization of activities, you may experience a delay in receiving an initial acknowledgment as well as a substantive response to your reference or FOIA request or appeal.
 We apologize for this inconvenience and appreciate your understanding and patience.
-Read more on how NARA is addressing COVID-19 (coronavirus) https://www.archives.gov/coronavirus
+Read more on how NARA is addressing COVID-19 (coronavirus) at https://www.archives.gov/coronavirus.

 Federal government records -- and public access to them -- are defined in various statutes, including the Federal Records Act and the Freedom of Information Act (FOIA).